-With the technological advancements, business, big and small, especially in creative and technological sectors, have become conscious of their Intellectual Property in general and Copyrights in particular.
+With the technological advancements, businesses, big and small, especially in creative and technological sectors, have become conscious of their Intellectual Property in general and Copyrights in particular.

-This course has been developed with an intention to help students and young lawyers become a master of the subject and will help the learners acquire strong practical knowledge about the subject.
+This course has been developed with the intention to help students and young lawyers become a master of the subject and will help the learners acquire strong practical knowledge about the subject.

 Contents of the Course

-- An orientation session which explains how to make full use of the course
+- An orientation session that explains how to make full use of the course

 - Rigorously researched reading resources